Sanitary Pumps: An Overview

 Dixon's JRZL-Series Rotary Lobe Pump is a positive displacement pump that handles any sort of viscous or solid transfer applications.

-- Small compact lightweight design equals less pump more performance.
-Gently handle low to high viscosity fluids
+- Small compact lightweight design equals less pump and more performance.
+Gently handle low to high-viscosity fluids

 - Pumps can be mounted with top/bottom shaft drive, vertical/horizontal inlet/outlet

 - Stainless Steel Gear Box with single oil reservoir made from precision casting offers paint-free and rust-free long-lasting durability

 - Using helical timing gears, the rotors are driven at less vibration to extend pump efficiency and seal lifetime, even under high speed and high discharge pressure

 - Front-loading seals provide faster maintenance, easier cleaning, and less downtime.
 All seal options are designed for quick and simple retrofit